 Just picture yourself…way back…high-school…further…middle school?
 Ah, yes, welcome to freshman English class in Korea!
 Maturity levels are pretty low since most Korean students have only been studying, basically since they were 10 years old or so.
 Throw into the mix all the students from single-sex high middle and high schools, and, well, you have the picture.

 Without rules, it can be total chaos.
 Students walking in 1, 3, 5, 7, 9, 14, 18, 35, 46 minutes late, disrupting the entire class, every single time.
 Half the students without books.
 Sleeping or chatting in the back of the class.
+Cell phones the entire class, sometimes even talking on the phone with someone on speakerphone.
 Well, you get the picture and it isn’t pretty.

 Classroom Rules for University Students in Korea